gatsbyjs/gatsby/docs/tutorial/building-a-theme.md

 By publishing your theme to npm, you make it available to pull in as a dependency for any of your projects, and for anyone in the community to use, too.

 > 💡 Please note that publishing your theme is only required if you want to install it on other sites or share it with the community.
-If you’re only building this theme as a learning exercise, you can skip this step.
+If you're only building this theme as a learning exercise, you can skip this step.

 ### Namespace your theme